IISc-Software-iGEM/bept/README.md

 ### Docker

-You can use the docker image to run bept.
-You can pull the image from DockerHub by running the below command -
+You can use the docker image to run bept by pulling the [bept image](https://hub.docker.com/r/anirudhg07/bept) from DockerHub by running the below command -

 ```bash
 docker pull anirudhg07/bept